Cambodia–Thailand relations: 2008 border disputes

 ASEAN, to which both states belong, offered to mediate the issue.
 However, Thailand has insisted that bilateral discussions could better solve the issue.
 On 5 February, the right-wing People's Alliance for Democracy called for the resignation of Prime Minister Abhisit Vejjajiva for "failing to defend the nation's sovereignty".

-An UNESCO World Heritage convention held in Paris in June 2011 determined to accept Cambodia's management proposal for the temple.
+A UNESCO World Heritage convention held in Paris in June 2011 determined to accept Cambodia's management proposal for the temple.
 As a consequence, Thailand withdrew from the event, with the Thai representative explaining, "We withdraw to say we do not accept any decision from this meeting."

 Following a February 2011 request from Cambodia for Thai military forces to be ordered out of the area, judges of the International Court of Justice (ICJ) by a vote of 11-5 ordered that both countries immediately withdraw their military forces, and further imposed restrictions on their police forces.
 The court said this order would not prejudice any final ruling on where the border in the area between Thailand and Cambodia should fall.
 Abhisit Vejjajiva said that Thai soldiers would not pull out from the disputed area until the military of both countries agreed on the mutual withdrawal. "[I]t depends on the two sides to come together and talk," he said, suggesting that an existing joint border committee would be the appropriate place to plan a coordinated pullback.
 The ICJ ruled on 11 November 2013 that the area around and below the temple belongs to Cambodia and that any Thai security forces still in that area must leave.